-After my mom passed away, miraculously a real life project came along – the illustration of a book, “Taketakerau The Millennium Tree” (art website at http://taketakerau.com ), published early 2012.
-The scope offered in the 36 full-page, gallery quality paintings was enormous, the challenge was huge – I had never painted so much to so short a deadline before, and it wrecked my sleep patterns.
-The book has since won 5 awards.
+Midway through 2010 I was asked to illustrate a book called Taketakerau The Millennium Tree , published early 2012.
+The brief was 36 full-page, gallery quality paintings (“none of that cartoon stuff”).
+The challenge was huge – I had never painted so much to so short a deadline before, and it wrecked my sleep patterns.
+The book has won 5 awards.

 I’m now looking at moving back down south – the call of our National Park volcanoes on the Central North Island Plateau, always a favorite place.
 I plan to move down there within the next 12 months, God willing.

 Like screenprinting and engraving, lithography now has a commercial application, though originally it was a fine arts process.
 Invented in 1798 by a Bavarian writer called Senefelder for book illustration, it used calcium carbonate based stone (hence lithography from the Greek lithos a stone) as the plate, and that is still the process used by fine artists today.
 The lithographic process has s…